 Blue Jackets bounce back to beat Kings

-Alex Iafallo scored a goal, while Sean Walker added a goal and an assist for the Kings, who have lost consecutive games and fell for the sixth time in their last eight contests.
+Alex Iafallo and Trevor Lewis scored goals, while Sean Walker added a pair of assists for the Kings, who have lost consecutive games and fell for the sixth time in their last eight contests (2-5-1).
 Goalie Jonathan Quick had 20 saves as the Kings lost for the third time in their last four home games.
 Kings center Tyler Toffoli was playing in his 500th career game.

 Columbus increased the advantage to 3-1 at 4:49 of the third period when Stenlund took the puck across the blue line, shot between two defenders and beat Quick under his blocker.
-Walker got the Kings to within a goal at 11:15 of the third period when he scored through heavy traffic.
-It was Walker's fifth of the season.
-Nyquist scored his 10th into an empty net with 59 seconds remaining to clinch it.
+Lewis got the Kings to within a goal at 11:15 of the third period when he deflected a shot from Walker through heavy traffic.
+It was Lewis' second of the season.
+Nyquist scored his 10th into an empty net with a minute remaining to clinch it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)